Midway Multimodal Plan

 I attended the first meeting last night.
 This is not a question, but a concern with this plan.
 I appreciate all of the “interventions” available to assist bike riders and pedestrians, however if you do not go back to the basics of the issue, nothing will change.
 Midway Blvd has become a high traffic raceway.
 Unless the speeding and volume issues are addressed, money will be spent to install and maintain “interventions”, it will still remain unsafe for the bike riders, pedestrians and the homeowners along Midway Blvd.
 “Interventions” need to be done to deter and slow traffic, then see how safe Midway can be.

-Lyn Oser asked over 2 years ago
+Lyn Oser asked about 3 years ago

 Thank you for your comment.
 Broomfield staff and the project team are initiating the second phase of the study to begin the development of design alternatives for the corridor.
 Speeding and traffic volumes have been concerns noted in our data collection and through feedback from the public.
 These issues will be thoroughly reviewed and considered as alternative designs are developed.
 Please visit BroomfieldVoice/MidwayPlan for new information related to alternative designs over the coming months to share your thoughts!